-How does the candidate use knowledge of his/her young adolescent learners to justify instructional plans?
+How does the candidate use knowledge of his/her students to justify instructional plans?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's justification of learning tasks is either missing OR represents a deficit view of students and their backgrounds.
-Candidate justifies learning tasks with limited attention to students' prior academic learning and/or prerequisite skills OR personal, community, or developmental assets.
-Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of students' • prior academic learning and/or prerequisite skills OR • personal, community, or developmental assets.
+Candidate justifies learning tasks with limited attention to students' prior academic learning and/or prerequisite skills OR personal or community assets.
+Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of students' • prior academic learning and/or prerequisite skills OR • personal or community assets.
 Candidate makes superficial connections to research and/or theory.
-Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of students' • prior academic learning and/or prerequisite skills AND • personal, community, or developmental assets.
-Candidate makes connections to research and/or theory, including young adolescent development.
-Level 4 plus: Candidate's justification is supported by principles from research and/or theory, including young adolescent development.
+Candidate justifies why learning tasks (or their adaptations) are appropriate using examples of students' • prior academic learning and/or prerequisite skills AND • personal or community assets.
+Candidate makes connections to research and/or theory.
+Level 4 plus: Candidate's justification is supported by principles from research and/or theory.